umbraco/UmbracoDocs/Development-Guidelines/umbraco-web.ui-client.md

 - /src/common/resources/media.resource.js
 - /src/common/resources/entity.resource.js

-All resources return a promise when data is fetched, they use the same pattern for errors and generally require a HTTP backend to work.
+All resources return a promise when data is fetched, they use the same pattern for errors and generally require an HTTP backend to work.
 On our serverless setup, we use a mocked http backend to simulate data.

 ### Packages